HappyLeslieAlexander/IDM-Activater/README.md

    By Leslie Alexander

-   The Script Author is WindowsAccdit
+   The Script Author is WindowsAddict

 @Dukun Cabul - Original researcher of this IDM trial reset and activation logic, made an Autoit tool for these methods, IDM-AIO_2020_Final nsaneforums.com/topic/371047--/?do=findComment&comment=1632062